 We're glad you're exploring our church!

-If you are seeking a new spiritual home, or curious about Unitarian Universalism in general, please browse around the website, send questions, or visit ... we're different!
-People who learn about this faith tradition sometimes remark they've "been UU all this time and didn't know it!"
-So, if you have a respect for religious teachings or you value ethical or moral frameworks, but don't want to be part of an institution that requires certain beliefs in order to belong or be accepted... you might have been UU all this time!
-Our country was founded on the principle of freedom of religious thought by Unitarians like John Adams and John Quincy Adams.
-Other Unitarians since — abolitionists and suffragists; Transcendentalists, naturalists and humanists; scientists and artists — from Elizabeth Cady Stanton to Pete Seeger, have continued through the years to promote visions of a loving, rational, and just society.
+If you are seeking a new spiritual home, or are curious about Unitarian Universalism in general, please browse around the website, send questions, or visit ... we're different!
+For dual-faith households, UU services can serve as a shared place of worship.
+If you believe that one single book or person or institution isn't the ultimate authority on spiritual questions ... you might be a UU!
+Our country was founded on the principle of freedom of religious thought in part by Unitarians like John Adams and John Quincy Adams.
+Other Unitarians through the centuries — abolitionists and suffragists; Transcendentalists, naturalists and humanists; scientists and artists — from Elizabeth Cady Stanton to Charles Darwin to Pete Seeger, continue to promote visions of a loving, rational, and just society.

 First Parish Scituate's mission & vision: